-Troubleshooting by Tracing Signals: There are multiple transfers of messages and signals within a SAS system.
+3.4 Troubleshooting by Tracing Signals

+There are multiple transfers of messages and signals within a SAS system.
 A signal passes multiple steps until it arrives at the control center.
 If there is an error in this communication, the commissioning engineer needs to follow the signal on its way through the SAS.
 Finding such signal errors can be very time consuming.
-Using the test method described in this article, it is possible to follow how the signals propagate through the SAS.
+Using StationScout it is possible to follow how the signals propagate through the SAS.